Searching...

 For more information on piezo drivers, see "About Piezo Drivers" in the Tech tips.

-High-voltage power supplies for photomultiplier tubes: Link to application notes
+High-voltage power supplies for photomultiplier tubes

 High voltage power supplies for photomultiplier tubes (PMTs) are power supplies for PMTs used in detectors of analyzers, radiation measuring instruments, and medical equipment to detect weak light.
 Socketed and modular power supplies dedicated to PMT are available.
 To use a photomultiplier tube, in addition to a high-voltage power supply, a divider circuit corresponding to the number of dynode stages and a detection circuit to read out the signal are required.